 |Code||Enter a code for the Cause of Absence.
 The code drives the sequence for how entries are sorted by default for presentation.|

 |Description||Enter the description for the Cause of Absence.

-NOTE: Both the Code and the Description are visible on the (Employee Center) Web Apps Attendance & Requests page.
+NOTE: Both the Code and the Description are visible on the (Employee Center) Employee Center Attendance & Requests page.

 |Guidelines||Enter detailed guidelines for how your staff can use this Code.
 There are up to 250 characters.|

 NOTE: A category is not mandatory but it is helpful for combining similar entries together.
-If a Cause of Absence does not have a category, it will be grouped in with other Causes of Absences without a category and will appear on the Employee Center (Web Apps) as Uncategorized.
+If a cause of absence does not have a category, it will be grouped in with other causes of absences without a category and will appear on Employee Center as Uncategorized.